 System temperatures between 20 and 30 K yield typical sensitivities in a single 3 Hz wide channel of around 10 Jy rms for a 15 minute observation.

 Observations are currently routinely conducted in L, S, C, and X bands; we may also be able to support observations using other receivers on request.
-The Breakthrough Listen team runs dedicated observations for 20% of the time on the GBT, typically in 6 hour long runs.
+The Breakthrough Listen team runs dedicated observations for 20% of the time on the GBT, typically in runs of up to 12 hours.
 The telescope is controlled using standard ASTRID scripts.
 The Listen backend is launched from a simple command line call on our head node and begins streaming the raw voltages to disk on our compute nodes.

 For most Listen observations, we generate and archive filterbank files with 2% of the volume of the raw data, before deleting the raw voltages from disk.
 In certain circumstances we retain the raw voltages for more detailed analysis.